johannabeam/Snakemake-workflows/README.md

 It is recommended that you create a config file (config.yaml) that neatly tells Snakemake where to run the workflow.
 You can add this to the Snakemake command by simply adding --profile attach/path/to/profile.
 This way you can set a default run time, number of cores, nodes, and jobs to use.
 Make sure to not overload your cluster or things may run more slowly.

 # Making new projects
+This is how to make a new project.